Install on Kubernetes

 For similar issues where etcd pods remain in the Pending state, you can use the above method for troubleshooting.

-alluxio-alluxio-csi-fuse-pvc in pending status
+alluxio-fuse PVC in pending status

-After creating the cluster, you might notice that alluxio-alluxio-csi-fuse-pvc is in the Pending status.
+After creating the cluster, you might notice that alluxio-fuse is in the Pending status.
 This is normal.
 The PVC will automatically bind to a PV and its status will change to Bound when it is used by a client pod.

 Unable to access public image registry